xarmian/envoi-sdk/README.md

 Performs a reverse lookup to find a name associated with a Voi address by querying the blockchain directly.

-- Returns an empty string if no name is found or if the address is invalid.
+- Returns an empty string if no name is found or if the address is invalid
-- Provides on-chain verification but may be slower than HTTP queries.
+- Provides on-chain verification but may be slower than HTTP queries

 #### `chain.getAddressFromName(name: string): Promise<string>`

 Resolves a name to its associated Voi address by querying the blockchain directly.

-- Returns an empty string if no address is found.
+- Returns an empty string if no address is found
+- Provides on-chain verification but may be slower than HTTP queries

+#### `chain.getNameFromToken(tokenId: string): Promise<string>`

+Resolves a token ID to its associated name by querying the blockchain directly.

+- Returns an empty string if no name is found or if the token ID is invalid
-- Provides on-chain verification but may be slower than HTTP queries.
+- Provides on-chain verification but may be slower than HTTP queries

 ## Command Line Interface